Loretta Chen

-Loretta Chen (born 2 December 1976), is a Singaporean theatre director, television presenter, radio personality and author.
-She was the Group Business Development & Creative Director of The Activation Group, a regional creative agency and production house.
-She is currently based in Honolulu but is Visiting Professor at the School of Leadership and Organisational Studies at the University of Southern Maine.
-She is also Adjunct Professor in Stanford University, Ritsumeikan Asia Pacific University and University of Hawaii.
+Loretta Chen (born 2 December 1976), is a Singaporean technopreneur, investor, theatre director, television presenter, radio personality, academic and author.
+She was Co-Founder, Group Business Development & Creative Director of The Activation Group, a regional creative agency and production house.
+She is currently based in Honolulu but is visiting professor at the School of Leadership and Organisational Studies at the University of Southern Maine.
+She is also visiting professor in Stanford University, Dartmouth College, Carnegie Mellon, Ritsumeikan Asia Pacific University and University of Hawaii.

+She is currently Founder and CEO of Smobler, a metaverse architecture firm backed by Brinc and The Sandbox, the world's biggest open metaverse platform and a portfolio company of Animoca Brands.

 Education

 Chen studied at Anglo-Chinese Junior College and graduated from the National University of Singapore (NUS) with a degree in English Literature and Theatre Studies.
 She completed her master's degree at Royal Holloway, University of London.
 She began doctoral studies at the University of California, Los Angeles but transferred to NUS, graduating with a PhD in Theatre (Critical Theory).

 Career

-Chen was the Treasurer of the Association of Singapore Actors (ASA).
+Chen was a prolific theater director and the Treasurer of the Association of Singapore Actors (ASA).
 In 2008, she was selected by the Mayor of the Northwest CDC to sit on the Arts and Culture Committee.
 In 2009, she was shortlisted as one of the Nominated Member of Parliament (NMP) candidates for the Arts in Singapore, though an outspoken gay and human rights activist.